Noel B. Salazar: Service

 and Applied Mobilities.
 He is editor of the Worlds in Motion Book Series (Berghahn).

 From 2011 until 2015, he served on the Executive Committee of the European Association of Social Anthropologists.
 In 2013, Salazar was elected as President of the association.
 Within EASA, he founded the Anthropology and Mobility Network (AnthroMob).
 In 2018, he was elected as Secretary-General of the International Union of Anthropological and Ethnological Sciences for a five-year period, after having served a five-year term as Vice-President of the organization.
 Between 2013 and 2018, he was also a member of the Young Academy of Belgium.
-Salazar is internationally known as a visionary, out-of-the-box thinker and keynote speaker (in English, Spanish, French, and Dutch).

-Salazar is a founding member of the American Anthropological Association Anthropology of Tourism Interest Group (USA).
-From 2012 until 2018, he was chair of the Commission on the Anthropology of Tourism of the International Union of Anthropological and Ethnological Sciences.
+Salazar is a founding member of the American Anthropological Association Anthropology of Tourism Interest Group, now Council on Heritage and the Anthropology of Tourism (CHAT).
+From 2012 until 2018, he was chair of the Commission on the Anthropology of Tourism of the International Union of Anthropological and Ethnological Sciences, and took up that position again in 2024.
 He is an expert member of the ICOMOS International Cultural Tourism Committee and the UNESCO-UNITWIN Network 'Culture, Tourism and Development'.
-In addition, Salazar is on UNESCO's and UNWTO's official roster of consultants.
-He has applied his expertise on tour guiding by giving professional tour guide trainings, and this in countries as varied as China, Indonesia, Tanzania, Malawi, and Belgium.